Surinam Airways Flight 764: Investigation and probable cause

 A commission was set up by the Surinamese government to investigate the accident.
 The results of that investigation are described below.

 The final weather report sent to the aircraft accurately stated that there was visibility of 900 meters in dense fog, 1/4 cloud cover with a cloud base at 400 ft, and calm winds.
 This surprised the flight crew because previous weather information had given visibility of 6 km.
 As a result, although the aircraft was cleared for a VOR/DME (VHF omnidirectional range/distance measuring equipment) approach, the crew initiated an ILS/DME approach.
 ILS navigational equipment is normally more accurate than VOR/DME equipment, but in this case, the ILS equipment at Zanderij airport, though transmitting signals, was not suitable nor available for operational use.
 The investigation showed that the crewmembers were aware of this.
 The cockpit voice recorder captured the first officer saying, "I don't trust that ILS", but the captain chose to use it regardless.
 He did instruct the first officer to tune the required navigational equipment for the functional VOR/DME approach, most likely for use as a gross error check.

 Because of the unreliability of the ILS signal, the aircraft descended too low, triggering several audible and visual warning signals.
 The crew ignored these warnings and also descended below the minimum altitude allowed for both the VOR/DME and ILS approaches without positive visual contact with the runway.
 The crew may have been motivated by the aircraft's low fuel state.
 The aircraft crashed at 04:27.

 The NTSB investigation also discovered that captain Rogers, at age 66, was over the maximum age (60) allowed for a captain on this flight.
 Additionally, he was not properly approved for operating the aircraft type, as his most recent check had been on a small, piston-drive, twin-engine aircraft instead of the DC-8.
 Partly as a result of name confusion in his check paperwork, this incorrect check went unnoticed by the airline.
-The co-pilot had false identity papers and probably also no approval for machines of the type DC-8.
+The co-pilot had false identity papers.

 The "probable cause" paragraph from the report reads as follows: